nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-A reference to the <code>practitioner</code> resource for who administered and / or recorded the vaccine.
+A reference to the <code>practitioner</code> profile for who administered and / or recorded the vaccine.

 Where there is only a single practitioner recorded against the immunisation record
-- If the practitioner recording the vaccination also administered it, then associate a <code>practitioner.role</code> code <code>AP</code> (Administering Provider) with practitioner resource.
+- If the practitioner recording the vaccination also administered it, then associate a <code>practitioner.role</code> code <code>AP</code> (Administering Provider) with practitioner profile.
 - If the GP Clinical System cannot determine whether the practitioner administered the vaccine or recorded the vaccination event or both, then do not return a <code>practitioner.role</code>.

 This is mandatory where the <code>practitioner.role</code> is populated.